dimagi/commcare-cloud/README.md

 VM names, to reset the VMs to their initial state and provision them with your SSH key.
 Run `./scripts/reset-vms` without arguments for usage info.

-Once this is done, you may ssh into the control server and run a full deployment:
+Once vagrant is up, you may ssh into the control server and run a full
+deployment:

 ```
 $ vagrant ssh control